BloomTech-Labs/coder-heroes-fe/README.md

 ### Key Features

-- feature one
-- feature two
-- feature three
-- feature four
-- feature five
+- Antdesign for component base
+- File scaffolding to organize pages and components
+- File scaffolding to organize styles
+- React router to handle project routing
+- Okta to handle user authentication
+- Less for global and component base styles
+- Redux for global state management

 #### Front end deployed to `heroku` at [coderheroes](a.coderheroes.dev).